roscopeco/jasm/docs/cookbook.md

 Generics are _mostly_ syntactic sugar and checks provided (and enforced) by `javac` - the JVM only has very limited support for them - they are largely informational in the `.class` file.

+The subject is broad and deep, but the essence of it is that generics in Java are implemented by _type erasure_.
+What this means is, if you're implementing a generic method in JASM, you will generally use `java/lang/Object` as the type.

 JASM currently doesn't have any support for the attributes and annotations that store generics information - however it would probably be useful to have (even if non-critical to the actual operation) so I'll probably add it at some point.